PedroVSD/PedroVSD/README.md

 --->
 # Hello, I'm Pedro

-I'm a Computer Science student bridging the gap between Data Engineering and Behavioral AI.
-Currently, I build scalable data solutions while researching how Moral Foundations Theory and personality models can enhance LLM interactions.
+I am a Computer Science student with an interest in Data Science, Data Engineering, and MLOps.
+Currently, I am studying neural networks, recommendation systems, natural language processing, and delving deeper into MLOps topics.
+I am also developing research on the influence of personalities in LLMs within the context of negotiation and economic simulation contexts.

 # 🎯 Focus